Between 2017-2018, I worked on several Design Sprints for Oak, a meditation app by Kevin Rose (Digg, TrueVentures).

 In each Sprint, we started by prioritizing a problem to solve, ideated and sketched new features and improvements, decided which approach to test, created an interactive prototype, and validated it through qualitative user testing.

-Each new iteration was validated before handing over production-ready designs to the developers.
+Each new iteration was tested before creating production-ready designs and handing them over to the developer.